brawer/geosmell/README.md

 ## Storage

-If you pass the access keys to an S3-compatible cloud storage system, the tool will store its output into the cloud.
-Also, it will check whether a previously stored version of a dataset is current; if so, it will exit early without doing work.
-This makes it possible to use geosmell as a cronjob, for example on Kubernetes or another cloud container system.
-Pass `--keys=/path/to/keys.json` with the following content:
+If you pass the access keys to an S3-compatible cloud storage system, the tool will store its output into a cloud storage bucket “geosmell”.
+Also, if you pass the storage keys, the tool will check what data version is in storage; if the stored data version is still current, the tool will exit early without doing work.
+This makes it convenient to use geosmell as a daily running cronjob.
+For `--keys`, pass the location of a JSON file with the following content:

 ```json